-- 1. The information on the course outline handed with this Course Information Sheet and posted on Blackboard is not binding and can change according to the needs of the class. - 2.
+- 1. The information on the course outline handed with this Course Information Sheet and posted on D2L is not binding and can change according to the needs of the class. - Late assignments and missed tests policy: - 2.
+Attendance to all exams is compulsory. - 3.
 No makeup tests will be given unless there is a valid health problem or family emergency.
-Students may be required to provide the Instructor with documentation related to illness and/or emergency as it is discussed in the University Calendar.
-The student must discuss an alternative course of action with the instructor within two weeks.
-After that if the Instructor is not available, notification of the situation may be given to the Coordinator. - 3.
-Attendance to all exams is compulsory. - 4.
+Students may be required to provide the Instructor with documentation related to illness and/or emergency as it is discussed in the University Calendar. - Attendance : - 4.
 To derive the utmost benefit from instruction, daily attendance is essential.
 Class participation is a necessary component of this course.
 Lack of attendance may adversely affect your overall performance and may have a negative impact on your final grade.